std/net

 Reports whether IP is a private address according to RFC 1918 (for IPv4) and RFC 4193 (for IPv6).

 Converts the IPv4 address to a 4-byte representation.
-Returns empty if UP is not an Ipv4 address.
+Returns empty if UP is not an IPv4 address.
+Returned IP may use the common mutable allocation with self.

 Converts the IP address to a 16-byte representation.
 Returns empty if address is not an IP address (it is the wrong length).